AlexNexton/MS2-LingLang/README.md

   - **Try Our Game** displaying a carousel with the language choices.
   - **Sign Up form** to sign up to a class.
   - **Contact Us** section displaying google maps with the company’s location and a form the make various enquires.
-- In the **Footer** You should see self-explanatory icons allowing the user to connect them with the companies' social media channels.
+- In the **Footer** you should see self-explanatory icons allowing the user to connect them with the companies' social media channels.

 ## Design Choices ##